Brocktondailey/Just-yes/README.md

 3. Go to main heading or click the three lines at the top left then click devices
 4. Click connect a new device
 5. click use mobile phone, show qr code
-8. connect your phone -->"collect images __> permissions" 9.change lable to 0unknown or #label"
+8. connect your phone -->"collect images --> give access to cameras"
+9. change lable to 0unknown or #label"
 10. collect 30+ images and change label and repeat
 11.
 12.